sampsyo/home/contact.md

   Please [apply to the Ph.D. program at Cornell CS][csapply] or [in ECE][eceapply].
 I'll look forward to reading your application to either department.

+  We have a department-wide collective admissions process, however, which means that I can't say anything useful about anybody's chances for acceptance.

 * **I'm looking for a summer research internship.**

   I can't consider applications for new research interns right now.
 I hope you find a great internship with another group!